Stress. We can’t see it, hear it, taste it, or reach out and touch it. Consequently, we downplay its ability to do us harm. But we shouldn’t.

 Step 3: Give Thanks

-Next, it is time to give thanks for all of the wonderful things in your life.
+Give thanks for all of the wonderful things in your life.
 If you can’t find anything to be thankful for, it’s only because it’s easier to feel sorry for yourself than it is to look for the “silver linings” in your life.
 If nothing else, you should feel extremely positive and thankful that you’re going through this process to make things better from this moment forward.

 Step 4: Relax

 After a few minutes of working through the above suggestions, it’s time to relax and get rid of the physical stresses that have accumulated throughout the day.
 You should already be lying flat on your back with a pillow to support your neck and head and with your hands at your sides.
 Beginning with your toes, first tense the muscles then allow them to relax completely.
-From there move to your feet, lower legs, thighs, et cetera, until you finish with the neck and head area.
+From there move to your feet, lower legs, thighs, etc., until you finish with the neck and head area.
 Don’t move onto the next body part until the part you are working on is totally relaxed.

 Step 5: Visualize the Positive

 Once you have mastered the physical relaxation technique in step 4, it’s time to add some visualization and positive inputs to the process.
 First, imagine your entire body encompassed by a bright white light.
 Next, picture yourself as you would like to be.
 For example, you might see yourself as extremely happy and healthy enjoying a walk on a beautiful spring morning.
 Picture situations with loved ones or friends in the surroundings you would like to experience.
 The key is to use your imagination to not only “see” circumstances you would like to occur, but also to develop the ability to imagine how to touch, feel, smell, and even taste those situations.
-In other words, when you picture yourself in a positive situation imagine the inputs you’d be receiving from your other senses.
+In other words, when you picture yourself in a positive situation, imagine the inputs you’d be receiving from your other senses.
 The more detailed you can become, the more powerful a tool visualization will be.

-I’m sure you’ve heard about imagery or visualization being used as a part of therapy for cancer treatment.
-Patients are taught to visualize their natural cancer-killing cells attacking and destroying the tumor.
-The same techniques can be used to help heal any type of physical or emotional illness.
-Just keep in mind that as you visualize desired situations, don’t try to picture exactly how they will happen.
+As you visualize desired situations, don’t try to picture exactly how they will happen.
 For example, let’s say you were under a great deal of stress because Aunt Mary never ended her two-week vacation and has continued living in your house for the last eight months.
 Sure, you could visualize your aunt suddenly having difficulties back home forcing her to leave.
 But a more positive visualization would be just to picture her not there any longer.

 Visualization may seem strange to some people, but we all use it every day in the form of imagination and day dreaming.
 With a little effort and practice, you can now also use it as a potent tool that can improve your health.